crums-io/crums-pub/big_pic.md

 * at scale.

 When we do that, good things will happen.
-It will oil commerce in good ways, create new opportunities, etc. To see why and how, let me first paint an unconventional viewpoint.
+It will oil commerce in good ways, create new opportunities, etc., etc. To see why and how, let me first paint an unconventional viewpoint.
-I will repurpose the meaning of a few words here and there.
+I will remold a few words here and there, repurposing their meanings.

 ## Proposition I: The World Runs on Receipts